shawnzaru/lex-and-yacc/README.md

 # lex-and-yacc
-Modified book samples that work with flex and bison
+Modified book samples that work with flex and bison.

-From the book **Lex & Yacc** by John R. Levine, Tony Mason and Doug Brown
+From the book **Lex & Yacc** by John R. Levine, Tony Mason and Doug Brown.

+All warnings are suppressed.